CitrineInformatics/community-tools/web_ui_examples/03_data_views.md

 ## Learning outcomes
 After reading this guide, you should feel comfortable with:
-* Creating new Views using the Citrination UI
+* Creating new Views using the Citrination UI.
-* Inspecting data in matrix and plots formats
+* Inspecting data in matrix and plots formats.

 ## Background knowledge
 To get the most out of this guide, it is helpful to be familiar with: